How InSight’s Client-First Advisory Turns Numbers Into Partnerships (and Profit)

 That’s a seismic shift from the old, commission-driven models.

-How do fee-only models improve trust and transparency with clients?
+How do fee-only models enhance trust and transparency with clients?

 Fee-only advisors eliminate commissions, aligning incentives with client outcomes.
 This isn’t just theory—Carla Nguyen, CFP®, notes: